-The cabin TV is a 28" (71 cm) flat screen LED unit and the optional AV2 hardtop TV is a 19" (48cm) flat screen LED unit.
+The cabin TV and optional AV2 hardtop TV are 19" (48cm) flat screen LED units.
 An A/B switch located directly beside the cabin TV is used to change between broadcast antenna and shore cable reception.
 When the switch is set to A, the TV's receive a signal from the broadcast antenna.
 Set the switch to B when connected to shore cable.
 The DVD/CD player is a separate unit located in the galley cabinet next to the stereo.
 Both TVs and the DVD/CD player receive power from the fuse block located behind the microwave.
 An auxiliary input switch, located on the galley cabinet forward of the microwave, is used to select the source for the AUX IN function of the stereo; either the hardtop TV or the DVD player.
 The selected device will play to the stereo which, in turn, will output to the boats speakers once the AUX IN mode is selected on the stereo.
 The TV system also includes auxiliary audio/video inputs which allow for external devices such as gaming systems to be connected to the TV using standard RCA cables.